-Good news for ethical hackers, security researchers, and penetration testers!
-Now, you can run Kali Linux, one of the popular and advanced Linux distribution specially designed for penetration testing and ethical hacking, directly on your Web browser, regardless of any operating system.
+Good news for ethical hackers, security researchers, penetration testers and all ethical hacking learners!
+You can now run Kali Linux, one of the popular and advanced Linux distribution specially designed for penetration testing and ethical hacking, directly on your Web browser, regardless of any operating system you use.
 Meet KaliBrowser, a new project developed by Security Analyst Mr.Jerry Gamblin for ethical hackers.
-You don’t have to install kali Linux on your system.
+You don't have to install kali Linux on your system.
 All you need is a system with a web browser and docker installed.
-Just download the KaliBrowser docker image and start plating with Kali Linux operating system inside your web browser.
+Just download the KaliBrowser docker image and start playing with Kali Linux operating system inside your web browser.

-To install Docker on Ubuntu, check the following link.
+To install Docker on Ubuntu or CentOS, check the following links.

 Install Docker on Arch Linux and derivatives: